NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/BrainPrediction/README.md

 1. Some issues with the MRI Masks, data misaligned.
     - Has been resolved, will start training next week
 1. Started a TMS Prediction Module, Source below
-    - Broken Pipe Error on the prediction, working on figuring out why.
+    - Prediction is working
+    - Need to create post-processing script to return niftii

 # Illustrations